What Expats Need to Know About Japan’s Work Culture

 - Handling shipping logistics and customs clearance

-- International moving costs explained, to avoid any surprise charges on your bill
+- International moving costs are explained to help you avoid any surprise charges on your bill

 - Enforcing compliance with Japan’s strict import regulations